 Because the college relies on projections to allocate funds for its budget, the numbers coming in lower means the college stands to gain less revenue.
 Vice President Melissa Beardmore pegged that loss at about $300,000.

-Newly appointed President Dawn Lindsay said the problem needed to be addressed, but first they should isolate where the problem lies.
+Newly appointed said the problem needed to be addressed, but first they should isolate where the problem lies.

 “The students coming to the college increased (between 2011 and 2012), the issue is that they’re taking fewer units,” Lindsay said.
 “We’re looking into whether that’s a cost issue or something else.”

-The trustees implemented a tuition rate hike for this school year in order to balance its budget.
+The trustees implemented for this school year in order to balance its budget.
 Trustee Arthur Ebersberger said raising tuition isn’t going to be a solution to budget issues if the existing students are going to take fewer classes.